 line:

-{xmms --fwd} : KeyPress = XF86Forward & !Control_L & !Alt_L,,
+{xmms --fwd} : KeyPress = XF86Forward & !Control_L & !Alt_L,

 and the line

-{xset dpms force standby} : KeyPress = XF86Sleep & !Control_L & !Alt_L,.
+{xset dpms force standby} : KeyPress = XF86Sleep & !Control_L & !Alt_L,

 The viewport 'surfing' I talked about is accomplished by this:

-StartViewportMove : ButtonPress = Button2 & Alt_L,.
-Remember for
+StartViewportMove : ButtonPress = Button2 & Alt_L,

-every move/resize event, you need an EndMoveResize event, like this:
+every move/resize event, you need an EndMoveResize

-EndMoveResize : ButtonRelease = Button2 & MoveResizeMask,.
+EndMoveResize : ButtonRelease = Button2 & MoveResizeMask,

 The manual wheel focus is accomplished by this:

-Raise : ButtonPress = Button5 & Alt_L, Lower : ButtonPress = Button4 & Alt_L,.
+Raise : ButtonPress = Button5 & Alt_L, Lower : ButtonPress = Button4 & Alt_L,

 Another cool thing I have, which I first did in Sawfish (btw Sawfish also has